yyutong/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you don't input a date, the default date is today.
+If you don't input a date, the default date is today.<br>
-If you do, a date can be entered in one of these two forms:
+If you do, a date can be entered in one of these two forms:<br>
-i) Enter date as a single integer, corresponding to number of days ago.
+i) Enter date as a single integer, corresponding to number of days ago. <br>
 E.g: 1 means you made the expenses one day ago.
 (Note that when date is given as a single integer, it should not be less than 0 or greater than 3650) ii) Enter date as the exact date in YYYY-MM-DD format.
-E.g: 2020-10-28
+E.g: 2020-10-28<br>
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**